jyotidercima/jyotidercima/README.md

 ## 🌱 Latest Activity
 <!-- GitHub activity extension if needed -->
-- 🔁 Continuing my Open-Source Journey with WOCS2025
+- Continuing my Open-Source Journey with WOCS2025.
-- 🚀 Completed FullStack Development Course from NationSkillup Program GFG
+- Completed FullStack Development Course from NationSkillup Program GFG.
-- 🔁 Started with an Open-Source contribution with OSCI2025
+- Started with an Open-Source contribution with OSCI2025.
-- 🎯 Working on building projects to build confidence..
+- Working on building projects to build confidence..

 ---